driver733/blog/_posts/2018/11/2018-11-05-256-bloghacks-book-review.md

 need this kind of base for your blog, feel free to use [mine].
 It is as a fork of the Yegor's demo blog with bug fixes, updates and improvements integrated.

-So, will I recommend this book?
+Will I recommend this book?
 The answer is yes.
 Although it does not have any super-secrets, it is succinct, tries to be honest with the reader and, overall, is a solid foundation for a new blogger.